-OneCoin was started in Bulgaria by Ruja Ignatova.
-Consumer protection website Behind MLM reported that Ignatova disappeared in October 2017, around the same time she was indicted in the US.
+OneCoin was started in Bulgaria by Ruja Ignatova who disappeared in October 2017, around the same time she was indicted in the US.

-OneCoin affiliates attributed Ignatova’s disappearance to “maternity leave,” but the founder of OneCoin has since failed to surface.
+OneCoin affiliates reportedly attributed Ignatova’s disappearance to “maternity leave,” but the OneCoin founder has since failed to surface.

-Behind MLM reports that Konstantin Ignatov promoted OneCoin in Argentina last July, where he told “worried faces” of investors that the company had decided not to go public in October of this year, despite having previously announced plans to do so.
+Consumer protection site Behind MLM reports that Konstantin Ignatov promoted OneCoin in Argentina last July, where he told “worried faces” of investors that the company had decided not to go public the following October, despite having previously announced plans to do so.

-Ignatov told the audience that the company will instead be selling “OFC Bundles” tied to the company’s “OFC point” system, which, according to BehindMLM, “are yet another layer of virtual points within OneCoin.”
+Ignatov instead told the audience that the company would be selling “OFC Bundles” tied to the company’s “OFC point” system, which, according to BehindMLM, “are yet another layer of virtual points within OneCoin.”